 Fortescue Falls and Fern Pools are popular spots, so we made sure to visit them early in the morning, arriving by 9 am for a more tranquil experience.

 After spending a few hours at the falls and Fern Pool, start the hike at the bottom of Fortescue Falls along Dales Gorge.
-You can then walk along back at the top of the gorge to your car at the Fortescue Falls car park, stopping at Circular Pool Lookout on your way.
+You can then walk back along the top of the gorge to your car at the Fortescue Falls car park, stopping at Circular Pool Lookout on your way.ย

 Optional: After spending most of the day at Dales, on our way back to Eco Retreat we did the shorter hike at Mt Bruce.
-Allow another full day to do the full hike to the summit.
+Allow another full day to do the full hike to the summit.ย Alternatively, you could visit Knox Gorge in the afternoon.

 Head back to camp at Karijini for the night.